‘Acceptable Overseas Registration Exam’ (AORE)

 Important: Applicants should continue to practice clinically in their home country right up until they make an application for registration with the GMC.
 Applicants should also be engaged in medical practice for three out of the last five years including the most recent twelve months.
 If applicants are already in the UK, they must be able to explain how they are currently working clinically if they wish to apply.

 Identity Checks: Once applicants have submitted their documentation and qualifications to the GMC, the GMC will review an applicant’s application for a licence to practice.
-If an applicant’s application is accepted, applicants will have to attend a GMC identity check.
+If an applicant’s application is accepted, they will have to attend a GMC identity check.
 Applicants will attend their identity check in person at the GMC’s offices.

 To progress the Imperial College London sponsorship process